Origin of the Portuguese Web Archive project.

 Tumba! enabled term search over the last crawl of the Portuguese web only.
 Following tumba!, came the Tomba Portuguese web archive prototype, named after the Tombo Tower which is the Portuguese National Archive established in 1378.
 Tomba enables access to different versions of contents collected by tumba! for 4 years (2002-2006).

-The initial team that worked on the Portuguese web archive project was composed by 3 former researchers of tumba!.
+The initial team that worked on the Portuguese web archive project was composed of 3 former researchers of tumba!.

 The know-how and experience gained from these academic projects were crucial to the development of the Portuguese Web Archive at FCCN.
 However, the Portuguese Web Archive was implemented using different technology.